Sanski Most: Economy

 There are several non-governmental organisations in Sanski Most.
-Center for Peacebuilding, in the local language "Centar za Izgradnju Mira (CIM)" has been active in the city since 2004.
-The "Fenix Center", Centar Fenix provides humanitarian aid to the persons in need in the local community.
-The organisation "Krajiška Suza" is providing care in medical, social, psychological, cultural and existential needs of people living in and around Sanski Most.
+The Center for Peacebuilding (in the local language "Centar za Izgradnju Mira (CIM)) has been active in the town since 2004.
+The "Fenix Center" provides humanitarian aid to people in need in the local community.
+The organisation "Krajiška Suza" provides care in medical, social, psychological, cultural and existential needs of people living in and around Sanski Most.
 Austrian manufacturer of exhaust pipes Remus has a manufacturing facility in Sanski Most that employs around 300 people.
-Sanski Most was selected as one of the most successful local communities within the UNDP project that was financed by Swiss embassy.
+Sanski Most was selected as one of the most successful local communities within the UNDP project that was financed by the Swiss embassy.

-Sport
+Sports

 The football club of the town is NK Podgrmeč.